10+ Hudson Valley Day Trips

 Hudson Valley Day Trips For Nature Lovers

-*OPEN to visitors 7 days a week (no advanced reservation is needed)
+*OPEN to visitors (no advanced reservation is needed)

 A visit to Untermyer Park & Gardens is essential for anyone who wants to be amazed and enchanted.

 This ‘Walled Garden’, located in Yonkers, NY, is an impressive place to spend an afternoon.

 The park & garden overlooking the Hudson River is open year-round and, best of all, it’s free to visit.